Black Bits in the Washing Machine – Causes and Solutions | Tips to keep your clothes clean and fresh

 If you notice black bits in your washing machine despite following these tips, it may be necessary to perform a deeper cleaning of the machine.
 This can be done by running an empty cycle with hot water and a cup of white vinegar or using a washing machine cleaner specifically designed to remove buildup and residue.

-See also Best traditional washing machine
+See also Best short wash washing machine

 By taking these steps to prevent the accumulation of detergent residue, you can keep your washing machine and clothes clean and free from black bits.
 Regular maintenance and proper detergent usage are key in ensuring a well-functioning and efficient washing machine.